zwtywwq/zwtywwq.github.io/_pages/about.md

   - /about.html
 ---

-Since July 2021, I have been a AI R&D Staff at Webank.
+Since July 2021, I have been an AI R&D Staff at Webank.
 Previously, I received my MS degree and BS degree from University of Science and Technology of China (USTC) in 2021 and 2018.

 Publications
 ======